garytkchan/poker-app/README.md

  ## Steps to run the app in development mode
  1. Have Node.js installed in your local machine
- 2. Navigate to the src folder in the terminal
+ 2. Navigate to the directory '/poker-app/src' in the terminal.
+Run the following command:
- 3. Run the command below in the terminal
+    ### `npm install`
     ### `node poker.js`